jian1998/gaggia_mod/README.md

 # gaggia_mod
-ESP8266 scatch to monitor temperature and brewing time of an espresso machine
+ESP8266 sketch to monitor temperature and brewing time of an espresso machine